Omega-3 for the Diabetes: Articles

 Diabetes is tough to live with, but adding omega-3 fish oil to your diet can make it easier.
 Research shows it can reduce high triglyceride levels, adjust cholesterol levels, and maybe even improve insulin sensitivity to make the condition less severe.

-A Sweet Start to Managing Diabetes & Metabolic Syndrome
+Managing Diabetes and Metabolic Syndrome

 Controlling diabetes or metabolic syndrome (a common precursor to type 2 diabetes) to maintain a healthy cardiovascular system is now an everyday challenge for more than 70 million Americans.
 Not smoking, controlling blood pressure, and exercising regularly remain crucial to this pursuit, but managing the diet is still Step One.

 It all comes down to understanding a meal's content, nutrient balance, calorie count and fulfillment of bodily needs.
-But that doesn't help if the food tastes bad, or if it is impractical, unaffordable or difficult to eat while on the go...
+But that doesn't help if the food tastes bad, or if it is impractical, unaffordable or difficult to eat while on the go.
 Read More